An elderly man stands in front of a large cartoon letter "B" labeled "Prop B," with two people in costumes and a barn in the background.

 A man in a suit stands indoors with his hand on his chest, speaking or presenting in a formal setting with ornate wooden details in the background.

 Bilal Mahmood, District 5 Supervisor, at the Board of Supervisors meeting on April 14, 2026 at the San Francisco City Hall.
-Photo by Zoe Malen
+Photo by Zoe Malen.

 Prop.
 B has, thus far, raised nearly $347,000.
-That includes $200,000 from crypto billionaire Chris Larsen and $50,000 from billionaire retired VC and San Francisco Standard founder Michael Moritz, who have become two of Mayor Daniel Lurie’s most ardent backers.
-SF Believes, a PAC with Lurie ties, has also kicked in $20,000.
+That includes $200,000 from cryptocurrency billionaire Chris Larsen and $50,000 from billionaire retired VC and San Francisco Standard founder Michael Moritz, who have become two of Mayor Daniel Lurie’s most ardent backers.

 San Francisco’s tech barons and the political organizations they foster have no fondness for Peskin.
 Moritz in 2024 penned a New York Times op-ed laying the blame for decades of city mismanagement on him, labeling Peskin the chief zealot in a “coterie of longstanding political zealots.”
-The billionaire wrote in his op-ed that “Democrats like me” were “fighting to take the city back.”
-That part of his jeremiad, at least, seems to be indisputable.

 Our messages to both Larsen and Moritz querying why they donated to Prop.
 B were not answered.
 Surely it’s just a “good government measure” to clarify “voter intent” and close a “loophole.”